marsfan/Farming-Simulator-Mod-Doc/.github/ISSUE_TEMPLATE/schema-error.md

 ## **IMPORTANT**
 Check all of the open and closed issues to see if someone else has already reported the issue.

-## Summary
-A clear and concise description of what the error is.

-## Details (if needed)
+## Details
-A more thorough description of what the error is
+A thorough description of what the error is

 ## Location
 Where in the schema files is the mistake